guerreiropedr0/Leaderboard/README.md

 PAC-MAN Leaderboard includes the Leaderboard API.
 You can add your name and score, and see other player's scores.

+## Live Server

+In the following link, you can view the [PACMAN's Leaderboard website](https://guerreiropedr0.github.io/Leaderboard/).

 ## Built With

 - HTML